Elderly person in wheelchair exercising using a virtual reality (VR) headset

 The future of digital design

-GOALD provides the opportunity for intergenerational participants to provide feedback on technologies helping to shape aspects of future digital design.
-By partnering with charity and community groups the project seeks to record the experiences of a diverse range of people.
-These findings will be shared with UK business partners – small to medium-sized enterprises – to develop new technologies, product ideas and test design concepts.
+GOALD provided the opportunity for intergenerational participants to provide feedback on technologies helping to shape aspects of future digital design.
+By partnering with charity and community groups the project sought to record the experiences of a diverse range of people.
+Our findings were shared with UK business partners – small to medium-sized enterprises – to develop new technologies, product ideas and test design concepts.

-The programme aims to contribute to the challenge mission of ensuring people can enjoy at least five extra healthy, independent, years of life by 2035, while narrowing the gap between the richest and poorest by enhancing our understanding of the aspirations, preferences and needs of the ageing population.
+The programme aimed to contribute to the challenging mission of ensuring people can enjoy at least five extra healthy, independent, years of life by 2035, while narrowing the gap between the richest and poorest and enhancing our understanding of the aspirations, preferences and needs of the ageing population.

-GOALD, 'Connectivity and Digital Design for Promoting Health and Well-being Across Generations, Places and Spaces’ began in March 2021 and will run for three years.
+GOALD, 'Connectivity and Digital Design for Promoting Health and Well-being Across Generations, Places and Spaces’ began in March 2021 and ran to the end of February 2024.

 Hear from those involved